Specialist Legal Support for

 Supporting Survivors at every step of the CICA Claim Process

-At the Survivors' Compensation Advocacy Project, we provide expert legal support to victims of Modern Slavery navigating the Criminal Injuries Compensation Authority (CICA) process.
+At the Survivors' Compensation Advocacy Project, we provide expert legal support to Survivors of Modern Slavery & Violent Crime in navigating the Criminal Injuries Compensation Authority (CICA) process.

-We offer full representation in relation to initial CICA Applications, Review of Decision Applications and Tribunal Appeals for survivors of modern slavery,
+For Survivors of Modern Slavery we offer full representation in relation to initial CICA Applications, Review of Decision Applications and Tribunal Appeals.

 Our work is driven by legal precision and a commitment to justice.
-Whether through representation or guided assistance, we ensure that modern slavery victims are not left to face the CICA process alone, and that every claim is treated with the care and seriousness it deserves.
+Whether through representation or guided assistance, we ensure that survivors of modern slavery and violent crimes are not left to face the CICA process alone, and that every claim is treated with the care and seriousness it deserves.

 Drafting